mattfbacon/pios/doc/report.typ

 Initially I simply wanted a "sign of life" so I made it just turn the on-board ACT LED (GPIO pin 42) on.
 At this point the code was a single C file and I was building it manually.
 This worked and I was thrilled!

-The next step was to implement "sleeping", which I did by spinning for a certain number of relatively slow instructions (`asm volatile ("isb")`; this approach still remains in the codebase as `sleep_cycles`).
+The next step was to implement "sleeping", which I did by spinning for a certain number of relatively slow instructions (`isb`; this approach still remains in the codebase as `sleep_cycles`).
 With this I could blink the LED instead of just turning it on.

 Marking the start of my general approach to this project, I extracted the GPIO interfacing code into a module and refactored the code to use that.